MartinReinhard10/In-Situ_Soil_Optode_Data_Processing/README.md

 Cable Ties

-Bolts and Nuts for Assembly
+Bolts and Nuts for Assembly - see list of nuts & bolts